Your AI is now a model risk problem.

 Governance

-Who owns each model — and who challenges it?
+Who owns each model.
+And who challenges it?

 Model Risk Validation binds every model to a documented owner, validator, and risk tier.
-Effective challenge is enforced — the same person cannot both develop and approve a model change.
+Effective challenge is enforced.
+The same person cannot both develop and approve a model change.
 Roles, approvals, and exceptions are part of the audit chain.

 Validation